klausj1/homeassistant-statistics/README.md

 The preferred way is to use HACS:

-1. Add this repository as custom repository under HACS
+1. Add this integration to your HA installation via HACS (it is part of HACS, so no custom repository should be needed anymore)
 1. Add `import_statistics:` to your configuration .yaml (if it is possible to do this in the UI in some way without directly editing the yaml file, please let me know)
 1. Restart home assistant